lrydzkowski/Lexica/README.md

 #### How it works

+- Each entry from given sets has 4 counters which at the beginning are equal 0:
+  - A counter for closed questions about English meaning.
+For each entry a user has to reach this counter equals 1.
+  - A counter for closed questions about your native language meaning.
+For each entry a user has to reach this counter equals 1.
+  - A counter for open questions about English meaning.
+For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
+  - A counter for closed questions about your native language meaning.For each entry a user has to reach this counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
-- Entries in given sets are randomized and 8 first entries are taken.
+- Entries in given sets are randomized and 7 first entries are taken.
 For each of them there is asked a question.
-There are two primary types of questions
-  - Closed questions in which a user has to choose a correct answer from 4 possible answers.
-Closed questions can be asked about english meaning and meaning in your native language.
-  - Open question in which a user has to write a correct answer to question about English meaning or about native language meaning.
-- For each entry there are the following counters:
-  - Closed questions:
-    - English meaning counter - for each entry a user has to reach counter equals 1.
-    - Native language meaning counter - for each entry a user has to reach counter equals 1.
-  - Open questions:
-    - English meaning counter - for each entry a user has to reach counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
-    - Native language meaning counter - for each entry a user has to reach counter equals a number stored in Learning.NumOfOpenQuestions configuration option.
 - For each randomly selected entry the following conditions are checked in order to ask a question to user:
   - If there is at least one not reached closed question counter then a closed question is asked.
-If both counters aren't reached then the type of closed question is randomly selected (question about English meaning or question about native language meaning).
+If both counters aren't reached then the type of closed question is randomly selected (question about English meaning or question about your native language meaning).
 If one counter isn't reached then the question type of this counter is asked.
-  - Otherwise if there is at least one not reached closed question counter the an open question is asked.
-If both counters aren't reached then the type of open question is randomly selected (question about English meaning or question about native language meaning).
+  - Otherwise if there is at least one not reached open question counter then an open question is asked.
+If both counters aren't reached then the type of open question is randomly selected (question about English meaning or question about your native language meaning).
 If one counter isn't reached then the question type of this counter is asked.
   - Otherwise an entry is omitted and conditions for next entry are analyzed.
+- After giving a correct answer:
+  - The particular counter is incremented by 1.
+- After giving a wrong answer:
+  - The particual counter is set to 0.
+  - A correct answer is showed.
-- After analyzing 8 entries, again all entries in sets are randomized and first 8 entries are analyzed.
+- After analyzing 7 entries, again all entries in sets are randomized and first 8 entries are analyzed.
 - In order to end this mode a user has to reached all counters.

 ### Only open questions